LeoQK/academic-kickstart/content/author/admin/_index.md

 One of my steepest learning curves at Johns Hopkins was developing and teaching an accredited professional development course, [CAPS](https://capsseminar.github.io/), to help international relations students tackle AI.
 The course was developed over two years and taught for four semesters.

 While a student at SAIS, I spent most of my time building a [peer-to-peer education platform](https://saiss2stechnology.com/) to help students access each other’s knowledge on topics not covered in the school’s official curriculum.
-We focused mainly on topics on technology policy.
+We focused mainly on topics in technology policy.

 In my spare time, I enjoy writing, meeting people, and improving my running skills.